netbookai/spawner/README.md

 # spawner-service

-Mulit-Cloud infrastructure orchestrator for kubernetes first. development.
-One tool rule them all.
-No need to use aws, azure or any other vendor specific cli to manage cluster and get kuebconfig.
+Mulit-Cloud infrastructure orchestrator for kubernetes first development.
+One tool to rule them all.
+No need to use aws, azure or any other vendor specific cli to manage cluster and get kubeconfig.

 ## Prerequisites
-1. Go needs to be installed on the system version 1.17 or above (tested on 1.17)
+1. Golnag v1.17 or later.

 ## Releases